FreddyFunk/ddk/readme.md

 # print result as list or as tree view "-v".
 Default is "list"
 fsinfo_cli -v tree

-# list content of subdirectories as well with "-d".
+# output content of subdirectories as well with "-o".
 Default is "current"
-fsinfo_cli -d all
+fsinfo_cli -o all

 # select a specific path via "-p"
 fsinfo_cli -p ~/Desktop